 What is a gratin?

-A gratin is a French word for a casserole dish that has a golden-brown crust on top.
+A gratin is a French word for a casserole dish with a golden-brown crust.
 It usually contains eggs, cream, or cheese.
 This cooking method works well with potatoes, cauliflower, and broccoli.
 This fennel and potato gratin is one of my go-to recipes in the spring.
 I like to serve it with Mediterranean grilled salmon.

 A great spring dish

-If you grow your food, like me, you would know fennel is a spring vegetable that does not last for long in the garden.
-Whenever it is in season, I try to prepare it in the most memorable ways to enjoy with the family.
-As a child, we used to eat raw or steamed, which was not bad.
+If you grow your food, like me, you would know fennel is a spring vegetable that does not last long in the garden.
+So whenever it is in season, I try to prepare it in the most memorable ways to enjoy with the family.
+We used to eat raw or steamed as a child, which was not bad.